kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-- ResourceSlice: Small increase (~50-100 bytes) for devices with `sharingAffinity`
+- ResourceSlice: Small increase per device with `sharingAffinity` — the `parameterKeys` field adds up to 8 fully-qualified key names (capped by `SharingAffinityParameterKeysMaxSize = 8`)
-- AllocatedState (in-memory): Small increase for tracking affinity values
+- ResourceClaim: Small increase when claims include a `StructuredParameters` opaque config entry with affinity values (up to 8 string-valued attributes, matching the device-side cap)

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

 Negligible.
+The Filter phase decodes the `StructuredParameters` opaque config payload once per candidate device (bounded by payload size and 8-key cap).
-Affinity check is a simple map lookup, O(1) per attribute key.
+The affinity comparison itself is O(k) where k ≤ 8 — a map lookup per key.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?

+No. The per-component impact is bounded:

-No. Memory increase for `AllocatedState.AffinityStates` is proportional to active shared allocations, not total devices.
+- **Scheduler RAM**: `AffinityStates` adds one `map[string]string` (up to 8 entries) per device with active affinity locks — proportional to active shared allocations, not total devices.
+- **Scheduler CPU**: JSON decoding of the `StructuredParameters` opaque config entry during Filter adds a small per-candidate cost, bounded by the 8-key cap.
+- **etcd disk**: Slightly larger ResourceSlice and ResourceClaim objects (see API size answer above), bounded by the same caps.

 ###### Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?